aaveggupta/Clothing-Store/README.md

 # Clothing Store
-In this project, I have designed the webpage of clothing store!
+In this project, I have designed and developed the webpage of clothing store!
 I have tried to give it a very minimal and classy look, irrespective of whatever device you are using its completely responsive! 🚀

 ### Screenshot